Validate configuration syntax and structure

 join:

-with_dc: [string] # Required: Target data collections to join with
+with_dc: [string] # Target data collection tags to join with

 data_collections: